Michael Wyschogrod

 Michael Wyschogrod (September 28, 1928 – December 17, 2015) was a Jewish German-American philosopher of religion, Jewish theologian, and activist for Jewish–Christian interfaith dialogue.
-During his academic career he taught in philosophy and religion departments of several universities in the United States, Europe and Israel.
+During his academic career, he taught in philosophy and religion departments of several universities in the United States, Europe, and Israel.

 Early life

 Michael Wyschogrod was born in Berlin, Germany, on September 28, 1928, the second child of Paul Wyschogrod and Margaret Ungar.
-His father, a Hungarian chess master who discouraged his son from pursuing this interest, had moved his family to Berlin from Budapest after the breakup of the Austro-Hungarian Empire a decade earlier.
+His father, a Hungarian chess master who discouraged his son from pursuing this interest, had moved his family from Budapest to Berlin after the breakup of the Austro-Hungarian Empire a decade earlier.
 As a child, Wyschogrod spent summers in Budapest, visiting his maternal grandparents.
 The family fled Nazi Germany and arrived in the United States on July 3, 1939, when Wyschogrod was ten years old.